top of page

 Lynne Pike

-Ayurveda is holistic in nature—uniting your mind, body, senses, and soul.
-Use the wisdom of Ayurveda to restore your health, reduce stress, and bring back balance, as you re-discover your own personal rhythms that lie within.
+Lynne Pike is an Ayurvedic Practitioner, Registered Yoga Teacher, Returned Peace Corps Volunteer, and mother to three children.
+Ayurveda unites your mind, body, senses, and soul in order to create a unique path to healing and personal longevity.
+Use the holistic wisdom of Ayurveda to restore your health, reduce stress, increase vitality, and bring balance back into your life as you re-discover your own personal rhythms that lie within.

 Comments